Watch Hill, Rhode Island: Culture

 According to The New York Times, in the early years, Watch Hill was historically home to "a select group of wealthy families" whose lives revolved around "golf and tennis at the Misquamicut Club, bathing and yachting at the Watch Hill Yacht Club, and tea and cocktails at Ocean House and Watch Hill's other grand hotels."
 Wealthy families built sprawling Victorian-style "cottages" along the peninsula.
 The village was known as "a somewhat staid and family-oriented community compared to glittering Newport, Rhode Island's other, more famous summer colony."
 Famous guests to the seaside resort included Albert Einstein, Douglas Fairbanks, Douglas Fairbanks Jr., Groucho Marx, David Niven and Jean Harlow.
 Stephen Birmingham described Watch Hill as "an Andorra of Victoriana on the New England shore."

 For several generations, the community has maintained its "old-money summer colony" atmosphere, even as traditional summer communities have developed, namely Nantucket, Martha's Vineyard, and the Hamptons.
 Popular hobbies of its residents, such as golf, sailing, and tennis, as well as the "privacy-loving, multigenerational families tucked into century-old shingled houses", with the majority being passed down in families for several generations.
 The New York Times notes that "Watch Hill impresses visitors with a strong sense of privacy and of discreetly used wealth—the rambling, old-fashioned, turreted and gingerbreaded Victorian summer houses with piazzas and softly rolling lawns have little in common with the overpowering castles of the very rich in Newport, a place rarely mentioned in Watch Hill even though it is barely 30 miles distant."
 The waterfront was once lined with huge Victorian hotels.
 However, fire and hurricanes destroyed almost all during the 20th century.
 The two remaining hotels are the Ocean House and the Watch Hill Inn; both went through major renovations during the 2000s.
 The Ocean House was originally opened in 1868; it was torn down in 2005, then completely rebuilt and reopened in 2010.

 Modern Era

 Today Watch Hill is a well maintained coastal community that features several coastal-themed shops, stores, and restaurants where residents and tourists alike sit in outdoor seating or walk along the main street.
 The Ocean House today consists of both hotel rooms and condominiums.
 It is the only Forbes Five-Star and AAA Five Diamond Hotel in Rhode Island and has been described by Celebrities have holidayed at the hotel, including Hugh Jackman and Regis Philbin.

 The village is listed as a census-designated place.
 As a state-charted Fire District (1901), the Watch Hill area is authorized to tax residents to fund their volunteer fire department, but the bulk of property taxes go to the town to fund municipal services and schools.
-The most expensive private home in Rhode Island, the High Watch, is located in Watch Hill.
+The most expensive private home in Rhode Island, the High Watch, is located in Watch Hill and is owned by Taylor Swift.